The Board of Estimates yesterday agreed, without comment, to pay $3.1 million more for the cost-overrun-ridden Dundalk Avenue Streetscape project.

 In the case of Roland Avenue, DOT spokesperson Kathy Dominick said “drainage issues discovered after construction had started” were the cause of the curb rebuild, even though homeowners and others had questioned the height of the curbs during construction by contractor M. Luis.

 Regarding Dundalk Avenue, the Board of Estimates gave DOT $609,266 in 2012 to design the improved roadway.
 But the exploratory excavations conducted by DOT as part of preparing the plans and bid specifications did not uncover the severe deterioration of the concrete base of the northbound lanes.

-Two years after Civil Construction LLC successfully bid for the project and had finished work on the southbound lanes, the company detected the sub-grade defects on the northbound lanes.
+Two years after Civil Construction successfully bid for the project and had finished work on the southbound lanes, the company detected the sub-grade defects on the northbound lanes.

 In September 2014, the spending board approved a $1.1 million work order (EWO) to repair the concrete base.

 This was followed two months later by a $3.4 million EWO for additional repair work, including the laying of 25,000 square yards of fresh concrete.

 With the deadline for completion pushed back from December 2014 to July 2015, Civil Construction soon returned to the city with evidence that “full depth reconstruction” was needed in other locations, Dominick said, as well as modification of some underground pipes.